-The BGPSEC key rollover process should be very tighten to the key
+The BGPSEC key rollover process would utilize the key

+provisioning mechanisms [cite: draft-ietf-sidr-rtr-keying ? ]

-provisioning mechanisms that would be in place.
+that are expected to be in place.
 The key provisioning

-mechanisms for BGPSEC are not yet documented.
+mechanisms for BGPSEC are not yet documented in a final form as the work is still in progress[cite: draft-ietf-sidr-rtr-keying ? ] .
 We will assume that

 such an automatic provisioning mechanism will be in place (a possible